The progam of study for the Ph.D. degree consists of the following parts:

 5. Application for Admission to Candidacy for the Degree of Doctor

 of Philosophy.
-It is necessary to file this form after passing
+It is necessary to file this form after passing the

 qualifying examination and the language requirement at least six months